Actindo-AG/Documentation/README.md

 ### Create a branch

 The initial documentation is situated in the main branch.
-When working on a documentation task, you **never** work directly on this main branch, but you create a feature branch for each documentation task you are working on.
-A documentation task equals to a JIRA ticket and is therefore named like the corresponding JIRA ticket number.
+When working on a documentation task, you **never** work directly on this main branch, but you create a feature branch for the documentation topic you are working on.
+A documentation topic equals to a JIRA epic ticket or task ticket and is therefore named like the corresponding JIRA ticket number.
+If you are working on a single task ticket, use this number, if you are working on a ticket which makes part of an epic, use the epic ticket number as branch name.

 When you start working on a new ticket, you have to create first a new branch for this ticket.